epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-23-linux-multiboot.markdown

 Sometimes the volume is busy,
 you need the <code>-f</code> argument.

+{% highlight conf %}
+umount: /media/Debian/dev: target is busy
+        (In some cases useful info about processes that use the device is found by lsof(8) or fuser(1).)
+{% endhighlight %}

+Sometimes it can't be unmount.

 -- -- --

 ### Fedora

 Just use normal chroot method.
-The only issue is resolv.conf symbolic link.
+The only issue is **resolv.conf** symbolic link.

 #### chroot